 1. Start with food neutrality.

-It can be a large jump to think of every food as “good” or “allowed” when we’ve had some labeled as "bad," "off-limits," "forbidden," or "only on the weekends."
+It can be a large jump to think of every food as “good” or “allowed” when we’ve had some labeled as bad, off-limits, forbidden, or only on the weekends.
 To do this, it helps to start by removing all food labels, even the "good" ones.
-Stop assigning foods to a hierarchy or giving them a moral connotation (good vs. bad, clean vs. dirty/toxic) and try to just think of them simply as food.
+Stop assigning foods to a hierarchy or giving them a moral connotation (good vs. bad, clean vs. dirty/toxic), and try to just think of them simply as food.
 This might sound super easy or obvious (like duh, all food is food), but as we start paying attention to the way we label and feel around certain foods, we might realize we have more deeply rooted judgments than we thought.
 So take all the time you need with this step.

 It also helps to get rid of the “I’ve been ‘good’ so I deserve to enjoy a ‘bad’ food” mentality and the preoccupation with being “good” that can lead to depriving ourselves, and then overeating said “bad” foods.
 (Remember that's a biological response to deprivation?)
 When we remove food labels, we also remove the power these foods can have over us.

 To begin with step one, I encourage you to notice how you talk about food with others and to yourself.
 Where can you be more neutral?
 What words can you use instead?
 For instance, maybe using the word “treat” isn’t helpful because it makes you feel like it needs to be earned or feel guilty and overindulgent after eating it.
 So you let your friend know you’re bringing over "sweets" or "fun foods" for your wine night instead.
-Or maybe it's no label at all and you just call the food what it is: chocolates, cookies, ice cream, dessert, with no remorse or note of "we can workout tomorrow."
+Or maybe it's no label at all and you just call the food what it is: chocolates, cookies, ice cream, dessert, with no remorse or follow-up of "we can work out tomorrow."

 I know this doesn't sound like much, but our words hold so much more power than we think.